 How to Submit a Public Record Request

 You may request TRS records through the TRS Public Records Center using the link below.
-Simply click on the link to access the Public Records Center and follow the instructions:

 This portal provides convenient 24-hour access to request and receive public records from TRS.
 You will receive an email letting you know when the response to your record request is ready in the Public Records Center.